What can you do to avoid being assigned a bad hotel room?

 How to get a better hotel room

 - Do your research.
 A quick online search of hotel reviews may reveal the problem rooms in a hotel.
 If you’re working with a travel adviser, make sure you give that person your room preferences.
+Make sure to read my ultimate guide to booking a hotel.

 - Call ahead and ask for a better room.
 Either you or your travel adviser should consider phoning ahead to request a specific room.